cometchat-pro/android-chat-uikit/README.md

 2. Import `uikit` Module from Module Settings.( To know how to import `uikit` as Module visit this [link](https://prodocs.cometchat.com/docs/android-ui-kit-setup) )

-3. If the Library is added sucessfully, it will look like mentioned in the below image.
+3. If the Library is added successfully, it will look like mentioned in the below image.
 <img align="center" width="auto" height="auto" src="https://github.com/cometchat-pro/android-chat-uikit/blob/master/Screenshot/Screen%20Shot%202019-12-23%20at%207.37.37%20PM.png">

-4. Next steps is to adding necessary dependancies inside your app to integrate UI Kit.
+4. Next steps is to adding necessary dependencies inside your app to integrate UI Kit.
 	<ul>
 	<li>To use UI Kit you have to add Material Design Dependency as the UI Kit uses Material Design Components.
 	<table><td>